valenthr/applications_rate_calculating/README.md

 As a result, out of 13 278 applications, 12 558 were approved.
 ## Accepted applications analysis
 Applications was observed to find relationships across amount of requested money, age, degree, location, gender, marital status and industry
-All analysis is in 'appplications.ipynb'
+All analysis is in 'appplications(2.0).ipynb'
 ## Insights from analysis
 ### About amount of money requested
 * Smallest amount is only 150 UAH (about 3,5$)!